Best Kayak Paddle – 2020 Reviews and Guide

 Many shafts are still made out of wood, due to its strength and durability.
 You may find that the wood has been coated with a protective layer to give it more resistance, but they can be used even without a coating.

-Aluminum is a popular material in shaft construction because of its high durability and strength.
+Aluminum is a popular shaft material because of its high durability and strength.
 Aluminum shafts tend to be heavier, which is fine if you’re not spending a lot of time on the water but they may cause fatigue if you’re out on a multi-day trip.

-Aluminum shafts are relatively inexpensive compared to fiberglass and particularly carbon fiber.
+Aluminum shafts are relatively inexpensive compared to fiberglass and particularly carbon fiber shafts.
 Both fiberglass and carbon fiber shafts are lightweight and strong, designed for frequent use that makes them a good choice for the more serious kayakers.

 Paddle Shaft Shapes And Pieces